The National Water Model

 WRF-Hydro Plus NHDPlusV2 Data

-The core of the NWM system is the National Center for Atmospheric Research (NCAR)-supported community Weather Research and Forecasting Hydrologic model (WRF-Hydro) .
-It ingests forcing from a variety of sources including Multi-Radar/Muti-Sensor System (MRMS) and Stage IV Multisensor Precipitation Estimator (MPE) radar-gauge observed precipitation data, and High Resolution Rapid Refresh (HRRR) , Rapid Refresh (RAP) , North American Mesoscale Nest (NAM-Nest) , Global Forecasting System (GFS) and Climate Forecast System (CFS) Numerical Weather Prediction (NWP) forecast data.
+The core of the NWM system is the National Center for Atmospheric Research (NCAR)-supported community Weather Research and Forecasting Hydrologic model (WRF-Hydro).
+It ingests forcing from a variety of sources including Multi-Radar/Muti-Sensor System (MRMS) and Stage IV Multisensor Precipitation Estimator (MPE) radar-gauge observed precipitation data, and High Resolution Rapid Refresh (HRRR), Rapid Refresh (RAP), North American Mesoscale Nest (NAM-Nest), Global Forecasting System (GFS) and Climate Forecast System (CFS) Numerical Weather Prediction (NWP) forecast data.
 WRF-Hydro is configured to use the Noah-MP Land Surface Model (LSM) to simulate land surface processes.
-Separate water routing modules perform diffusive wave surface routing and saturated subsurface flow routing on 100m to 250m grids, and Muskingum-Cunge channel routing down National Hydrography Dataset River analyses and forecasts are provided across a domain encompassing the CONUS, the Great Lakes Drainage Basin, Hawaii, Puerto Rico / USVI, southern Alaska, and additional hydrologically-contributing areas.
+Separate water routing modules perform diffusive wave surface routing and saturated subsurface flow routing on a 250m grid, and Muskingum-Cunge channel routing down National Hydrography Dataset River analyses and forecasts are provided across a domain encompassing the CONUS, the Great Lakes Drainage Basin, Hawaii, Puerto Rico / USVI, southern Alaska, and additional hydrologically-contributing areas.
 Land surface output is available on a larger CONUS+ domain that extends beyond the CONUS into Canada and Mexico (roughly from latitude 19N to 58N), and covers southern Alaska, Hawaii and Puerto Rico / USVI as well.
 United States Geological Survey (USGS) and United States Army Corps of Engineers (USACE) streamflow observations are assimilated into several of the analysis and assimilation configurations, with the others serving as open-loop (non-data-assimilation) configurations.
 All analysis and forecast configurations benefit from the inclusion of over 5,000 reservoirs, with the CONUS short- and medium-range forecasts ingesting RFC-supplied forecasts of reservoir outflow at several hundred locations.
 Additionally, aiding model assessment and informing model application, open-loop forecast configurations (CONUS and Alaska medium-range, Puerto Rico and Hawaii short-range) are initialized with conditions from the open-loop analyses.

 Starting with version 3.0 of the NWM, a new routing capability supports linkage of NWM freshwater modeling capabilities to a coastal-estuary model, the Semi-implicit Cross-scale Hydroscience Integrated System Model (SCHISM).
 Atmospheric forcing is drawn from the existing set of NWM forcing data described below, while ocean forcing is drawn from the Surge and Tide Operational Forecast System (STOFS) and Probabilistic Tropical Storm Surge (P-SURGE) models.
 This approach is applied over the East, Gulf and Pacific coasts of the CONUS, along with the coastlines of the Hawaii, Puerto Rico, and US Virgin Islands, within the Analysis and Assimilation, Short-Range, and Medium-Range forecast configurations.
 It provides enhanced guidance to emergency responders and improves the accuracy of NWM-based flood inundation maps along the coast.